rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

 other educational establishments, and children's social care, in England contact our helpline.\
 \
+Helpline opening hours\
-Lines are open from 8am to 6pm, Monday to Friday.\
+Monday to Friday from 8am to 6pm\
+On Monday 31 August (Bank Holiday) from 10am to 4pm\
 \
 If you work in a school, please have your unique reference number (URN or UK PRN) available when calling the helpline.